 top of page

 While the fifty-foot boxcar dates back to the turn of the last century, it wasn’t built in great numbers until the 1960’s.
 Until then, its primary purpose had been for hauling automobiles.
-Like their forty-foot counterparts, fifty-foot boxcars were designated according to the equipment it carried.
+Like their forty-foot counterparts, fifty-foot boxcars were designated according to the equipment they carried as follows:

 XF- A boxcar with an interior coating to prevent contamination of processed foods.

-XML (Later XL)- A boxcar equipped with loader devices, consisting of perforated side rails, crossbars or bulkheads.
+XL (Formerly XML)- A boxcar equipped with loader devices, consisting of perforated side rails, crossbars or bulkheads.
+These cars often carried markings such as “DF” or “LD” indicating the type of device.

 XM- A boxcar suitable for general service.

-XMP (Later XP)- A boxcar specially equipped for a specific commodity, and not suitable for general service.
-The commodity is usually noted in the Equipment Register
+XP (Formerly XMP)- A boxcar specially equipped for a specific commodity, and not suitable for general service.
+The commodity is usually noted in the Equipment Register.
+The designation of “XAP” was formerly used to indicate cars equipped with racks for auto parts.

 The chart below details the growth of fifty-foot boxcars on the New York Central Railroad between 1947 and 1966.